annalysao/Map-Animation/README.md

 # Real Time Bus Tracker

 ## Description of the project:
 This project displays a map of the area around MIT and Harvard.
 Upon clicking the button, a marker moves through the various bus stops between MIT and Harvard.
-I have adjusted the styling from the original code.

 ## How to Run:
 1. Download the HTML, CSS, and JS files locally.